SasTalukdar/enterprise/enteprise/README.md

          camp (string): colormap
          savename (string): filename to be saved as limits (array of size 4): the limits for the plots ([x_min, x_max, y_min, y_max])

+# The contruction of the documentation is in progress.
+Please visit again in a few days.